waseem-medhat/blog/content/posts/string-distance.md

+---
-# Getting Started with String Distance Metrics
+title: "Getting Started with String Distance Metrics"
+date: 2020-08-15T18:08:18+02:00
+Description: "My brief learning experience with string distance metrics and approximate matching"
+Tags: ["R", "Text Analysis"]
+Categories: ["Blog"]
+DisableComments: false
+---

 I took a little digression from Python and NLTK when I discovered the R package `stringdist`, which has a collection of functions for string distance